glotzerlab/parsnip/_joss/paper.md

 # Statement of need

-Materials scientists performing experimental or simulation research are fundementally exploring many of the same research questions.
-However, the two parties differ in the preferred structure and analysis techniques, requi <!--TODO -->.
-While many excellent libraries provide high-level interfaces and strongly typed class hierarchies for crystallographic data, the general nature of simulation science drives a need for array-formatted data with intuitive memory layouts that easily translate between simulation frameworks.
+Materials scientists performing experimental or simulation research are fundamentally exploring many of the same research questions.
+However, the two parties benefit from specialized software tailored to the needs of research techniques.
+While many excellent libraries provide high-level interfaces and strict class hierarchies for crystallographic data, the general nature of simulation science drives a need for array-formatted data with intuitive memory layouts that easily translate between simulation frameworks.
+This shift in design focus provides a simple, intuitive software frontend that integrates tightly with existing standards for molecular simulation and analysis.

 `parsnip` is targeted at colloidal and mesoscale materials research, rather than the atomic and protein datasets that the CIF and mmCIF specifications were originally